-Examples of other services provided to a firm that, if performed by the verifier, are unlikely to create an independence issue include the following:
+Examples of other services provided to a Fiduciary Manager that, if performed by the verifier, are unlikely to create an independence issue include the following:

-- providing advice to the GIPS compliance project management team, but this must not include making decisions on these issues for the firm; - identifying issues that hinder a firm's compliance with the GIPS standards; - educating firm personnel about the GIPS standards and the compliance process; - providing advice on GIPS standards implementation or compliance issues; - providing generic examples of GIPS Reports; - providing GIPS compliance checklists; - providing formulas and calculation examples; - providing training on performance-related topics; - providing examples of policies and procedures language; - reviewing results of performance-system conversion testing; and - providing advice on selecting a new performance measurement system.
-The verifier must not receive any monetary or nonmonetary compensation from the system providers for their review or recommendation.
+- providing advice to the GIPS compliance project management team (but this must not include making decisions on these issues for the Fiduciary Manager); - identifying issues that hinder a Fiduciary Manager's compliance with the GIPS standards for FMPs; - educating Fiduciary Manager personnel about the GIPS standards for FMPs and the compliance process; - providing advice on GIPS standards for FMPs implementation or compliance issues; - providing generic examples of GIPS Composite Reports; - providing GIPS compliance checklists; - providing formulas and calculation examples; - · providing training on performance-related topics; - providing examples of policies and procedures language; - reviewing results of performance-system conversion testing; and - providing advice on selecting a new performance measurement system (the verifier must not receive any monetary or non-monetary compensation from the system providers for their review or recommendation).

-Examples of other services provided to a firm that, if performed by the verifier, create an independence issue include, but are not limited to, the following:
+Examples of other services provided to a Fiduciary Manager that, if performed by the verifier, create an independence issue include but are not limited to the following:

-- establishing policies and procedures; - functioning as a project manager or as a member of the firm's GIPS compliance project management team that has responsibility for performing management functions (e.g., constructing composites, establishing policies, etc.); - making decisions about GIPS compliance issues for the firm; - assigning portfolios to composites; - identifying all portfolios of the firm; - identifying and/or defining composites of the firm; - collating or creating the underlying data required to calculate portfolio, pooled fund, or composite returns, or other numerical information presented in GIPS Reports, including the following: - providing systems used to calculate underlying data; and - providing valuation or reconciliation services; - providing asset servicing (e.g., custody, depositary, administration, and transfer agency services); - calculating portfolio, composite, or benchmark returns or other statistics included in GIPS Reports; - preparing GIPS Reports; - implementing a new performance measurement system for the firm; and - functioning as a data warehouse on behalf of the firm.
-The verifier can maintain data duplicated for its own purposes, but these data must not serve as the firm's primary data source.
+- · establishing policies and procedures; - functioning as a project manager or as a member of the Fiduciary Manager's GIPS compliance project management team that has responsibility for performing management functions (e.g., constructing composites, establishing policies); - making decisions about GIPS compliance issues for the Fiduciary Manager; - · assigning schemes to composites; - identifying all schemes of the Fiduciary Manager; - identifying and/or defining composites of the Fiduciary Manager; - collating or creating the underlying data required to calculate scheme relative or composite relative returns or other numerical information presented in GIPS Composite Reports, including the following: - providing systems used to calculate underlying data and - · providing valuation or reconciliation services; - providing asset servicing (e.g., custody, depositary, administration, and transfer agency services); - calculating benchmark returns used in scheme relative returns;

+- calculating scheme relative or composite relative returns or other statistics included in GIPS Composite Reports; - preparing GIPS Composite Reports; - implementing a new performance measurement system for the Fiduciary Manager; and - functioning as a data warehouse on behalf of the Fiduciary Manager (the verifier can maintain data duplicated for its own purposes, but these data must not serve as the Fiduciary Manager's primary data source).